andriustheviking/unreal-notes/unreal-objects.md

 - `ACharacter::Jump(float)`

 ## Controllers

   Controllers are non-physical Actors that can possess a **Pawn** (or derived class).
 By default, there is a one-to-one relationship between Controllers and Pawns; meaning, each Controller controls only one Pawn at any given time.

-  - Methods:
+#### Methods:

 - `ControlRotation` sets the Pawn rotation

+- `GetPlayerViewPoint()`  Returns Player's Point of View.
+  - For the AI this means the Pawn's 'Eyes' ViewPoint
+  - For a Human player, this means the Camera's ViewPoint

 ### AI Controllers

   - AI Controllers are automatically created and assigned to non-player character blueprints manually placed in a level.

   - **Note:** By default, characters spawned at runtime have **autoposses OFF**.
 Can set to automatically have ON in BP Details

   - AI Movement requires an [AI Navigation Mesh](./unreal-editor-notes.md#navigation-mesh)

 ### Player Controllers